onqtam/headjack/docs/why/2_SYSTEM.md

 > "War is obsolete.
 We are not here to fight something or tear something down; We are here to be the example of what is possible.
 Any sane individual will tell you that violence is ... not the way." - [R. Buckminster Fuller](https://www.azquotes.com/quote/528770)

 > "He who joyfully marches to music rank and file has already earned my contempt.
 He has been given a large brain by mistake, since for him the spinal cord would surely suffice.
 This disgrace to civilization should be done away with at once.
 Heroism at command, senseless brutality, deplorable love-of-country stance and all the loathsome nonsense that goes by the name of patriotism, how violently I hate all this, how despicable and ignoble war is; I would rather be torn to shreds than be part of so base an action!
 It is my conviction that killing under the cloak of war is nothing but an act of murder." - [Albert Einstein](https://www.goodreads.com/quotes/23627-he-who-joyfully-marches-to-music-rank-and-file-has)

-> "Nationalism is an infantile thing.
-It is the measles of mankind." - [Albert Einstein](https://www.goodreads.com/quotes/361110-nationalism-is-an-infantile-thing-it-is-the-measles-of)

 > "I believe that Gandhi’s views were the most enlightened of all the political men in our time.
 We should strive to do things in his spirit: not to use violence in fighting for our cause, but by non-participation in anything you believe is evil." - [Albert Einstein](https://www.goodreads.com/quotes/321355-i-believe-that-gandhi-s-views-were-the-most-enlightened-of)